Expenses for the production of income

 Expenses for the production of income are deducted from your wage income, and they decrease the amount of taxable earned income.
 Your own liability is €750.
 If you have wage income, you will automatically receive a €750 deduction.
 The Tax Administration makes the deduction on your behalf.
 However, the deduction may not exceed your wage income amount.

 If you have expenses for the production of income exceeding €750 per year, you must report the expenses yourself.
+You must fill in the full amounts, do not subtract the own-liability amount yourself.

 What costs are deductible?